We Will Help You Determine If You Have A Malpractice Claim

-Legal Representation for Retinal Detachment
+Legal Representation For Retinal Detachment

 The vitreous is a gel like substance that is attached to the back of the eye.
 As a person ages, the vitreous often breaks down and pulls away from the eye.
-This is a normal occurrence which frequently does not cause any pain or damage to the eye.
+This is a normal occurrence which frequently does not cause pain or damage to the eye.

 However, the pulling of the vitreous can cause a tear or tiny hole in the retina requiring immediate medical attention by a retina specialist.

 Failure of the eye doctor to provide proper follow-up care and treatment can result in retinal detachment leading to loss of vision which under certain circumstances is preventable if diagnosed in a timely manner.
 Your doctor should be aware of typical retinal detachment symptoms, such as increasing "floaters" and/or "flashes" in the eye and possibly a curtain moving throughout your field of vision.

 Needless Loss Of Vision

 Retinal detachment can lead to loss of vision.
 It is preventable if diagnosed in a timely manner.
 Your doctor should be aware of typical retinal detachment symptoms such as increasing "floaters" in your eyes, increased flashes and gray veils moving throughout your field of vision.

 These symptoms can be present from several weeks to three or four months before your retina detaches itself from your eye.